Invitation to Play

 • Guilt.

 When the tail of the snake appears, the perspective of Truth may be regained by becoming still.
-This provides an opportunity to recognize whether attention is flowing from an object of experience (the person) or from “That” which is the knower of it.
-It may also be helpful to ask, “Who is it that is expressing this self interest right now?
+This provides an opportunity to recognize whether attention is flowing from an object of experience (the person) or from the formless Knower of it.
+We may also find it helpful to ask: “Who is it that’s expressing this self interest right now?
 What is its nature?”
-If circumstances permit, a few minutes of meditation may also help to re-center in Beingness.
+If circumstances permit, a few minutes of meditation may help to re-center in Presence.

-The egoic structure attempts to convince us that it is vitally important–that the world would fall to ruin if it were to vanish; but the expression of life actually becomes richer when we recognize (Latin, cognoscere: to know again) our essential nature beyond name and form.
-This is not to state that the ego must be annihilated; only that we are established as Spirit, instead of defending the perspective of the person who, ultimately, is illusory.
+Our egoic structure attempts to convince us that it’s vitally important—that the world would fall to ruin if it were to vanish; but the fact is that the expression of life actually becomes richer when we recognize (Latin: cognoscere: to know again) our essential nature beyond name and form.
+The ego doesn’t have to be annihilated.
+Of most import is to be firmly established as Spirit; instead of defending the perspective of the person who, ultimately, is illusory.

 Dare to dream (and care for one another).